Samsassin/direct-supply-recipe/README.md

 ```

 ## Assumptions & Clarifications
-- Routing/navigation: A simple two-page flow is sufficient — list -> details.
-No need for create/edit/delete.
+- Routing: simple two-page flow — list → details.
+No create/edit/delete.
-- Data source: Use in-memory storage initialized at startup from the provided JSON payload.
-No persistence across restarts is required.
+- Data source: in-memory storage initialized at startup from the provided JSON payload.
+No persistence across restarts.
-- Units: Ingredient quantities include unit strings (e.g., "g").
-We will treat these as display text and not parse units unless needed.
+- Units: ingredient quantities are treated as display text (no unit parsing).
-- IDs/slugs: Recipes can be identified by index, title-derived slug, or generated UUID; titles are assumed unique for simplicity.
+- IDs/slugs: titles are assumed unique; title can identify a recipe.
-- Error cases: Minimal handling is acceptable (e.g., 404 if a recipe is not found).
-No authentication/authorization required.
+- Error cases: minimal handling (e.g., 404 if a recipe is not found).
+No auth.
-- Front end: Minimal HTML or a lightweight framework (e.g., server-side templates or a simple static SPA) is acceptable.
-No styling requirements.
+- Front end: minimal UI with Angular + Material; no styling requirements beyond defaults.
-- LLM usage: Entirely optional.
-If used, keep it behind a feature flag or simple configuration.
+- LLM usage: optional and behind configuration.
-- Performance: The dataset is tiny; no special performance work is necessary.
+- Performance: tiny dataset; no special performance work.

-## Suggested API Shape (minimal)
+## API Reference (current)
+Endpoints used by the UI and provided by the backend:
-- GET `/api/recipes` -> returns an array of recipes with `title`, `yield`, and optionally an `id`/`slug`.
+- GET `/recipe` — returns an array of recipes with at least `title` and `yield`.
-- GET `/api/recipes/{id}` -> returns the full recipe including `ingredients`.
+- GET `/recipe/{title}` — returns the full recipe, including `ingredients`.

-Front-end pages can consume these endpoints or be rendered server-side.

-## How to Run (this repository)
-This repo uses Spring Boot with Gradle.

-Prerequisites:
-- Java 21 (or the version specified in `build.gradle` if different)
-- Gradle wrapper (included): `gradlew`/`gradlew.bat`

-Commands:
-- Windows PowerShell/CMD: `gradlew.bat bootRun`
-- macOS/Linux (if applicable): `./gradlew bootRun`

-The app will start on `http://localhost:8080/` by default.
-Adjust the port in `src/main/resources/application.properties` if needed.
+- GET `/recipe/{title}/instructions` — returns generated instructions for the specified recipe.

+Note: Previous drafts mentioned `/api/recipes` endpoints; those were conceptual.
+The current implementation and UI use `/recipe`.

 ## How to Test (lightweight)
-- Manual verification via browser or `curl`/Postman is sufficient per the prompt (tests not required).
+- Manual verification via browser, `curl`, or Postman is sufficient per the prompt.
-- If you do add tests, run with: `gradlew.bat test`.
+- If you add tests: `gradlew.bat test` (or `./gradlew test` on macOS/Linux).

 ## Optional: LLM Integration Notes
 If you choose to integrate LLM calls:
-- Provide two client methods: `complete(prompt)` and `embed(texts[])` using an OpenAI-compatible base URL and API key.
+- Provide two client methods: `complete(prompt)` and `embed(texts[])` against an OpenAI‑compatible base URL and API key.
 - Make base URL and key configurable via environment variables or `application.properties`.
-- Keep the feature optional; fall back to non-LLM behavior if not configured.
+- Keep the feature optional; fall back to non‑LLM behavior if not configured.

 ## Future Enhancements (out of scope for now)
 - Persist recipes in a real database.